 Numerous species of epifauna harbour parasites (e.g. bryozoans) and all species are probably targeted by parasites and pathogens.
-However, no evidence of disease induced mortality in the species typical of pockmark or MDAC reef communities was found.
+However, no evidence of disease induced mortality in the species typical MDAC reef communities was found.

+Removal of target

+species

+High

-Removal of target High High Not sensitive species Q: Low A: NR C: NR Q: High A: High C: High Q: Low A: Low C: Low
+Q: Low A: NR C: NR

+Q: High A: High C: High

+Q: Low A: Low C: Low

-Several fish species that are found associated with pockmarks (e.g. cod, ling) are targeted by commercial fisheries.
-Similarly, the sediment in pockmarks may also harbour Nephrops.
+Several fish species that are found associated with methane-derived authigenic carbonate (MDAC) reef (e.g. cod, saithe) are targeted by commercial fisheries.
 Judd & Hovland (2007) suggested that the majority of scavengers and predators were 'vagrants'.
 Mobile scavengers (e.g. starfish and crustaceans) probably utilise the available habitat.
-However, they would move to other habitats if the pockmark or MDAC was lost or covered.
-The fish most likely use pockmarks and MDAC structures for shelter and forage elsewhere, as fish are also attracted to artificial structures and even to depressions on the seabed (Dando, 2001, 2010).
-Therefore, loss of these species will probably not have a significant effect on the ecology of the pockmark infauna or the epifauna of MDAC in pockmarks or on reefs.
+However, they would move to other habitats if the MDAC reef was lost or covered.
+The fish most likely use MDAC structures for shelter and forage elsewhere, as fish are also attracted to artificial structures and even to depressions on the seabed (Dando, 2001, 2010).
+Therefore, loss of these species will probably not have a significant effect on the ecology of the epifauna of MDAC reefs.
 Therefore, a resistance of 'High' is suggested.
 Hence, resilience is also 'High' and the habitat is assessed as 'Not sensitive'.
 Please note, the physical effects of commercial harvesting (e.g. trawling) are addressed under the 'physical' pressures above (see abrasion').